The International Steam Pages

 Non-steam Narrow Gauge Railways round the World

-This is a relatively recent page (May 2011) and is very much an embryonic offering, it is just a brief introduction and it will only serve its purpose if readers send me reports of their travels or ideas for inclusions.
+This is a relatively recent page (May 2011) and has since remained very much an embryonic offering, it is just a brief introduction and it will only serve its purpose if readers send me reports of their travels or ideas for inclusions.
 Originally I planned to concentrate on industrial operations but there seems no reason to exclude common carrier railways although I would expect to put very little emphasis on purely tourist operations.
 I would particular welcome current information from surviving Indian narrow gauge lines.

 I have been a narrow gauge steam freak for over 30 years, back then, many countries boasted working narrow gauge steam - by which I mean (by and large) railways with a gauge of less than one metre, but which are not 'miniature' again it is an arbitrary decision on my part.
 Now those countries with real narrow gauge steam can be counted on the fingers of one hand and nowhere is it remotely plentiful.